mwlon/pcodec/README.md

 ## Advanced

+### Other Data Types

 Small data types can be efficiently compressed by casting to larger data types;
 e.g. `u16` to `u32`.
 When necessary, you can implement your own data type via `q_compress::types::NumberLike` and (if the existing unsigned implementations are insufficient)
 `q_compress::types::UnsignedLike`.

+### Seeking and Quantile Statistics

+Recall that each chunk has a metadata section containing
+* the total count of numbers in the chunk,
+* the ranges for the chunk and count of numbers in each range,
+* and the size in bytes of the compressed body.

+Using the compressed body size, it is easy to seek through the whole file and collect a list of all the chunk metadatas.
+One can aggregate them to obtain the total count of numbers in the whole file and even an approximate histogram.